-Darren Lane is one of the newest additions to our staff here at the Joy House and has joined us as a counselor to our teens and families.
+Darren Lane has joined us as a counselor to our teens and families.
 Darren has lived in Pickens County for over 31 years.
 Having grown up in a non-Christian environment at home, Darren wasn’t introduced to church until he was 16 years old.
 He was married at a young age, however through struggles in his marriage he came to the Lord when he was 23 years old.
 Since then, he has strived to imitate Christ in his life by serving Him and serving his family.
 He says that “Christianity isn’t an all out sprint…the race that I run is a long distance marathon.”

 Darren came to the Joy House because of his passion to minister to youth and their families through Godly and Biblical counseling.
 He says that “Christian counseling is a passion that stirs deep within my soul and has been a clearly defined direction and purpose for my life.”
 He enjoys riding bikes, lifting weights, and in the warmer months loves to walk with his wife behind their home after dinner.
 Most of all, he says that “Simply spending time with my family is the ‘hobby’ I look forward to the most.”